 Pantomimes or "pantos" are a holiday tradition.
 While they have nothing to do with silent mimes — and they don't mention Christmas — these campy fairy-tale plays entertain with outrageous costumes, sets, and dance numbers.
 The audience is encouraged to speak up, and it doesn't take long to learn the lines ("Look behind you!").
 Adults will laugh at the more risqué jokes, while kids will giggle at the slapstick.
 Two London theaters that usually stage pantos are the Hackney Empire or the Old Vic.

 Stop by Trafalgar Square to see the Christmas tree given to London every year from the people of Oslo in appreciation for British help during World War II.
 Free carol concerts are held beneath the tree in December.
-The Geffrye Museum's 12 historic rooms are decorated for Christmas every year, highlighting holiday customs from the 17th century to today.

 If you're visiting through the New Year, don't miss the New Year's Eve fireworks from the London Eye.
 The show attracts at least 400,000 revelers to Trafalgar Square and the nearby riverbank.
 Good viewing spots are staked out hours in advance, and public transport is free after the festivities.
 The next day, a parade featuring 10,000 performers snakes from Big Ben to Piccadilly Circus.